ManojKumar2920/Jarvis/README.md

 - [pip](https://pip.pypa.io/en/stable/installation/): Jarvis uses pip for package management in Python.
 If you don't have it installed, follow the instructions on the official pip website.

 - [git](https://git-scm.com/): If you don't have git installed, you can download it from the official Git website.

+## Modules Used
+These are the major and important modules used in this project.

+1. Py Text to Speech
+2. Speech recognition
+3. Spotipy
+4. Google generativeai

 ## Installation